TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 21/Exodus 21.33.md

 ---

-And if a man shall open a pit, or if a man shall dig a pit and not cover it, and an ox or an ass fall therein,
+"If a man opens a pit, or if a man digs a pit and doesn't cover it, and a bull or a donkey falls into it,